mpv-player/mpv/DOCS/man/en/options.rst

                           others.
     :``--ac=-ffmp3,``:    Skip FFmpeg's MP3 decoder.

---adapter=<value>
-    Set the graphics card that will receive the image.
-You can get a list of available cards when you run this option with ``-v``.
-Currently only works with the directx video output driver.

 --af=<filter1[=parameter1:parameter2:...],filter2,...>
     Specify a list of audio filters to apply to the audio stream.
 See :ref:`audio_filters` for details and descriptions of the available filters.